How Long is Paternity and Maternity Leave in Singapore?

 - The baby is a Singapore citizen;

-- The father has been married to a Singapore citizen between conception and birth.
+- The father has been married to a Singapore citizen between conception and birth; and

-- The father has worked for his employer for a continuous period of at least three months before the birth of the child, or he has been self-employed for a continuous period of at least 3 months before the birth of the child, and has not lost income during the paternity leave period.
+- The father has worked for his employer for a continuous period of at least 90 days before the birth of the child.
+Alternatively, he has been self-employed for a continuous period of at least 90 days before the birth of the child, and has lost income during the paternity leave period.